 How to Upcycle Political Yard Signs into Halloween Tombstones

-My favorite holiday season is here.
+Halloween, my favorite holiday season is here.
 The season where I get to turn my modest suburban home into a creepy attraction filled with dead bodies, goblins, ghost, and of course, Michael Myers standing watch at the window, day and night.
+Every year I like to add to my outdoor Halloween decor, but I like to do so without spending any money.
+This year's project: Upcycle political yard signs into Halloween tombstones!

 We get far more compliments and "That's creepy!" comments on the flying monster we assembled with a graduation robe and mask and gloves from the 99 Cent Store than we do the light-up Marcus the Carcus from Target buried in the front yard.